learn-co-curriculum/phase-1-javascript-functions-continued/README.md

 Note that currently, the values of the arguments being passed to `innerFunction` are part of the **definition** of `outer`.
-In order to change those values we have to modify the `outer` function itself.
+In order to change those values we have to modify the `outer` function.
 This is not ideal.

 With a simple change, something miraculous can happen.
 Rather than having `outer` return the result of calling `innerFunction`, let's have it return the function